Everything You Need To Know To Walk Old Way from Southampton to Canterbury

-- Route-marked OS Maps
+- Images of route-marked OS Maps

-- Mileage and elevation information
+- Mileage and elevation

 Of course, you can also purchase hard copies of the OS 1:25K Explorer Maps if you prefer to navigate without a phone.

-Accommodation, Food & Transport Listings:
+Accommodation, Food & Transport Listings

-Under the current circumstances, we recommend ringing ahead to be sure that the places you want to visit are open!
+Ring ahead to be sure that the places you want to visit are open!

-Holy Place Suggestions:
+Holy Place Suggestions